d2l-ai/d2l-en/chapter_recurrent-neural-networks/seq2seq.md

 ## Exercise
 1. Can you think of the other use cases of seq2seq model besides neural machine translation?
 1. What will happen if the input sequence in our example is longer?
-1. If we do not use the "SequenceMask" in the loss function, we may happen?
+1. If we do not use the "SequenceMask" in the loss function, what may happen?

 ## Scan the QR Code to [Discuss](https://discuss.mxnet.io/t/4357)